 - Day 11 (Christmas Breakfast) CHICKEN AND CHEESE EGGS SKILLET

 - Day 12 (Christmas Tree) FESTIVE RED AND GOLD CHRISTMAS TREE DECORATIONS

 Do you prefer Milk Chocolate or White Chocolate?
 I’m a white chocolate girl.
 Not that I don’t enjoy good milk chocolate too but I just prefer white so when I came across this recipe in one of my favorite Christmas treats cookbooks I knew it was next on my to-do list.

-We have this one Christmas cookbook with well worn pages and sticky notes poking out all over it.
+We have this one Christmas cookbook with well-worn pages and sticky notes poking out all over it.
 We have been working our way through that book for years now.
-I think I found it in the check out line at the grocery store many years ago.
+I think I found it in the checkout line at the grocery store many years ago.
 Check this list (affiliate link) to see if there might be one in stock.
-It is called Pillsbury Most Requested Recipes Volume 5, Number 1 (Cookies, Bars, Candies & Breads) This recipe is adapted from that cookbook.
+It is called Pillsbury Most Requested Recipes Volume 5, Number 1 (Cookies, Bars, Candies & Bread) This recipe is adapted from that cookbook.